-Exploration activities carried out over the past year, F2022, focused on the south-west of West Pit, south of East Pit and around the Village Pit area.
-A total number of 56 boreholes were drilled.
-The total number of metres drilled for the period July 2021 to June 2022 was 5 155 metres (diamond drilling: 2 654 metres and percussion drilling: 2 501 metres).
-Twenty-two boreholes intersected Fe mineralisation around West Pit and have the potential to increase the current West Pit Mineral Resource.
-Apart from drilling, geophysical gravity surveys were done on the south, south-east and eastern part of the mining property.
-The total amount spent on exploration activities was approximately R12.20 million which included diamond and percussion drilling as well as the geophysical gravity surveys.
+Exploration activities carried out over the past year, F2023, focused in and around West Pit. south of East Pit and around the HL area.
+A total number of 48 boreholes were drilled.
+The total number of metres drilled for the period July 2022 to June 2023 was 2 827 metres (diamond drilling: 1 440 metres and percussion drilling: 1 387 metres).
+Twenty-two boreholes intersected Fe mineralisation around West Pit, HL and East pit and have the potential to increase the current Mineral Resource.
+Apart from drilling, geophysical gravity surveys were done on the Northern and Southeastern part of the mining property.
+The total amount spent on exploration activities was approximately R11.70 million which included diamond and percussion drilling as well as the geophysical gravity

-For the next financial year, F2023, exploration drilling activities will continue at West Pit, south of East Pit and drilling around HL Pit.
-Further geophysical gravity surveys are planned east of East Pit and on the northern area of the mine property.
+For the next financial year, F2024, exploration drilling activities will continue mainly at East Pit and HL.
+Additional drilling will be done around West Pit and the BN area.
+Further geophysical gravity surveys are planned on the central and eastern side of the mine property.
+Geotechnical drilling is planned around Village Pit.

 Mining operations are all open-pit, based on the conventional drill-andblast, truck-and-shovel operations.
 Run-of-mine ore is crushed and stored as "on-grade" or "off-grade" on blending stockpiles.
 Ore from the stockpiles is either sent to the wash-and-screen plants or, if "off-grade", to the beneficiation plants.
 The washing and screening plants consist primarily of tertiary crushing, washing, screening and conveying to three product stockpiles (Lumpy, DR Lumpy and Fines).
 The beneficiation plants consist of tertiary crushers, coarse and fine jigs with lumpy and fines product stockpiles.
 All plant product stockpiles are loaded through a loading box on trains or hauled out for road transport on trucks.

 No chemicals are being used in any of the processing plants.